 The figure on the left in orange (Shou) is holding a peach which is actually a suite, the holes you see are windows.

 This building takes the prize for being the biggest building by volume in the world.
 It’s so large, in fact, that 20 Sydney Opera houses could fit inside of it!

 Upon entering this giant structure, visitors will find a university complex, a shopping center, an IMAX theater, and a Mediterranean village among other attractions.
 It may not look like it on the outside but on the inside, this is definitely a weird Chinese building.

 8. Zoho Peaks – Beijing

-These towers live up to their name as they look like 3 mountains nestled into the landscape.
-Designed by Zaha Hadid, these beauties are located between the airport and Beijing City.
+These towers live up to their name as they look like 3 mountains nestled into the landscape – a very interesting example of modern architecture in China.
+Designed by Zaha Hadid, these beauties are located between the airport and Beijing City – you’ll pass by them if you take the airport express train.
 The towers are used for both retail space and offices as well as decorating the skyline.

 Unfortunately you won’t find any Chinese apartments in these buildings, but that’s probably for the better since those suckers would be expensive!

 This building is a blend of traditional and modern style built to resemble chopsticks and a hot pot.
 This building is used for recreation by locals; performances, shows, and other art events take place here.